 Visiting Liwonde National Park

 Liwonde National Park is the most famous park in Malawi and is considered the most prolific wildlife area in the country.
-It was proclaimed a National Park in 1973 and nowadays covers an area of 600 km squares that straddles the beautiful Shire River and its floodplains.
+It was proclaimed a National Park in 1973 and, nowadays, covers 600 km/squares that straddle the beautiful Shire River and its floodplains.
 Thanks to the Shire River, Liwonde NP harbours very different landscapes and a surprisingly abundant wildlife population.
-The vegetation encompasses riverine swamps, open grasslands, deciduous woodlands, as well as Palm savannahs and numerous baobabs, while on the hills dominate the miombo woods.
+The vegetation encompasses riverine swamps, open grasslands, deciduous woodlands, as well as Palm savannahs and numerous baobabs, while the hills are dominated by the miombo woods.

 The park boasts large numbers of elephants (over 900), reedbuck, waterbuck and sable, Lichtenstein’s hartebeest, crocodile, buffalo, baboon, zebra, and a massive population of hippo in the river.
-Black Rhino, an animal at risk of extinction, was introduced from South Africa and can be found in the 50 km square protected area within the park.
+The Black Rhino, an animal at risk of extinction, was introduced from South Africa and can be found in the park’s 50 km square protected area.
 Even though it’s tough to spot predators, the park includes leopard, cheetah, serval and side-striped jackal and lion.
 Liwonde NP is also a true ornithological paradise with over 300 birds species.

-Since 2015, the park has been passed under the management of the no-profit organisation African Parks (in partnership with the Department of National Parks and Wildlife) that secured the Park and commenced a large-scale reintroduction program for species historically occurring in the Area.
-Cheetahs were reintroduced in 2017 so as a founder population of 10 lions from Majete Wildlife Reserve and South Africa in 2018.
-The fascinating thing is that Liwonde NP was at the epicentre of one of the largest elephant translocations in history, where more than 300 elephants were relocated to Nkhotakota Wildlife Reserve in Malawi to help restore the reserve.
-Like most Malawi’s National Parks, poaching has been brought under control, and the wildlife population in Liwonde is on the rise, making the park an attraction not to be missed.
+Since 2015, the Park has been passed under the management of the no-profit organisation African Parks (in partnership with the Department of National Parks and Wildlife) secured the Park and commenced a large-scale reintroduction program for species historically occurring in the Area.
+Cheetahs were reintroduced in 2017 bringing the species back to the Park after 100 years, whereas a founder population of 10 lions from Majete Wildlife Reserve and South Africa in 2018.
+The fascinating thing is that Liwonde NP was at the epicentre of one of the largest elephant translocations in history, where more than 300 elephants were relocated to Nkhotakota Wildlife Reserve in Malawi to help to restore the reserve.
+Like most of Malawi’s National Parks, poaching has been brought under control, and the wildlife population in Liwonde is on the rise, making the park an attraction not to be missed.

 Activities in Liwonde National Park

-The best way to enjoy the park and its wildlife is with the open vehicles of the lodges guided by a professional guide that will lead you around beautiful wilderness drive.
+The best way to enjoy the park and its wildlife are with the lodges’ open vehicles guided by a professional guide that will lead you around a beautiful wilderness drive.
 We booked our game drives (morning/afternoon) through Liwonde Safari Camp.
-It lasts 4 hours (6am-10am, 2pm-6pm) and costs 25 $.
+It lasts 4 hours (6am-10am, 2pm-6pm) and costs 25 USD.
 If you have your vehicle, you can self-drive along the path of the park.

-It’s a not to be missed cruise along the Shire river providing the perfect opportunity to get close to hundreds of hippo pods, bathing elephant, crocodile and colourful birds.
-It lasts 3 hours and runs in the morning or the afternoon.
-We booked our cruise through Liwonde Safari Camp (25 $).
+It’s a not to be missed cruise along the Shire river providing the perfect opportunity to get close to hundreds of hippos, bathing elephants, crocodiles and colourful birds.
+It lasts about 3 hours and runs in the morning or the afternoon.
+We booked our cruise through Liwonde Safari Camp (25 USD).

-You can also try the three-hour hike with a scout from Mvuu Camp or Mvuu Lodge tracking the big black rhino within the protected area of the Rhino’s Sanctuary.
+You can also try the three-hour hike with a scout from Mvuu Camp or Mvuu Lodge tracking the big black rhino within the Rhino’s Sanctuary’s protected area.